pact-foundation/pact-ruby/CONTRIBUTING.md

 * The relevant versions of the gems you are using.
 * The steps to recreate your issue.
 * The full stacktrace if there is an exception.
 * An executable code example where possible.
-You can use the [pact-ruby-e2e-example] codebase to quickly recreate your issue.
+You can fork and modify the [pact-ruby-e2e-example] codebase to quickly recreate your issue.

 # Contributing